Arc-Veektur/printf/README.md

-A group on printf done by me and AmeizT
+A group task on printf done by me and AmeizT